hyperwing/SetGameInRuby/README.md

 * Sri Ramya Dandu - Checking tuples chosen by the player for set validity.
 * Leah Gillespie - Creating the overall deck.
 * David Wing - Checking if there is a set in each set of played cards.
-* Neel Mansukhani - All I/O.
+* Neel Mansukhani - All I/O and dealling cards.

 Extra Implementations:
-* Sharon Qiu -
+* Sharon Qiu - Multiplayer and player movement, hint implementation(Gameplay display), player button highlight on other screens.
-* Sri Ramya Dandu - Computer player and its interaction/display on GUI
+* Sri Ramya Dandu - Computer player, levels, and its interaction/display on GUI
-* Leah Gillespie - Stats and Timer and displaying it in GUI
+* Leah Gillespie - Stats and Timer and displaying it in GUI(Gameplay Display)
-* David Wing - Hint implementation, and gameover screen in GUI
+* David Wing - Hint implementation(backend functionality), and gameover screen in GUI
-* Neel Mansukhani -
+* Neel Mansukhani - Displaying all cards in game screen, button mapping for start and level screen and resulting maps to changes in gamemode types.

-Any minor edits to main functionalities were implemented by whichever group member saw a need for said implementations.
+Any minor edits to functionalities were implemented by whichever group member saw a need for said implementations.
+View documentation to see specifics.
 ### How to run the project

 Step 1.
 Install Gosu using the instructions below.